Free Disability Tax Credit Eligibility Quiz, Canada 2026

 3. Marked restriction in a single activity

-Does any single basic activity of daily living take three times longer than someone without the impairment, or cannot be done at all?
-Basic activities include vision, hearing, walking, speaking, eliminating, feeding, dressing, and mental functions.
+Does any single basic activity of daily living take three times longer than someone without the impairment, or cannot be done at all Basic activities include vision, hearing, walking, speaking, eliminating, feeding, dressing, and mental functions.

 This is the most common eligibility path.
 One marked restriction alone qualifies.